sfigg/commercialization-public/docset/customize/mobile/mcsf/customization-answer-file.md

 ### <a href="" id="extensionprovisioningkeys"></a>Extension provisioning keys

 OEMs can use custom CSPs as conditions by listing the name/path in the **Name** attribute and the desired value to pass to the CSP to check against.
-For more information on how to define and use extension provisioning keys, see [Define extension provisioning keys](p_phCustomization.define_extension_provisioning_keys).

 ## <a href="" id="importingothercustomizationanswerfiles"></a>Importing other customization answer files